SimonsRoad/3D_Vision/matlab/README.md

 ### Modify constants in writeParameterFile.m

-This section explains the constants with default settings in writeParameterFile.m, which can be modified.
+This section explains the constants with example settings in writeParameterFile.m, which can be modified.

 #### Scene Parameters